caos/orbos/README.md

 ## Offerings

 The usage of our open source code is and stays completely free.
-If you'd like to operate ORBOS in production we recommend you to get in touch with us to arrange a Service Level Agreement.
-These are our base offerings.
+Below you will find our base offerings without Service Level.
+If you'd like to operate ORBOS in production we recommend you to get in touch with us to arrange a Service Level Agreement and benefit from guaranteed availability and response times.
 For further information or if you need something else, contact us now at hi@caos.ch.

 ### Support